 Today’s caption is based on our newest feature story: Hunting Fossils from Afar.

-Map adapted from Anemone et al., 2011, by Robert Simmon.
+Maps adapted from the Geologic Map of Wyoming, and Anemone et al., 2011, by Robert Simmon.
 Caption by Michon Scott.